jake10693/JS-Scheduler/README.md

 * mySql
 * Sequelize

-Tech solutions for a complicate business environment!
+# Tech solutions for a complicated business environment!
 Authored by:

 * Jake Carver